-MVP Health Care requires agents to frame its MA plans in a manner that is complete, fair and accurate.

-All people representing MVP Health Care to the community must abide by all Federal laws, rules, and regulations governing the Medicare program.

-In addition, they must also abide by New York State and Vermont's insurance laws, rules and regulations.

-Agents and Brokers are to follow Medicare's marketing guidelines, not New York and/or Vermont's marketing guidelines.
+- •MVP Health Care requires agents to frame its MA plans in a manner that is complete, fair and accurate. - •All people representing MVP Health Care to the community must abide by all Federal laws, rules, and regulations governing the Medicare program. - •In addition, they must also abide by New York State and Vermont's insurance laws, rules and regulations. - •Agents and Brokers are to follow Medicare's marketing guidelines, not New York and/or Vermont's marketing guidelines.

-Communication and Marketing Requirements: Communication and Marketing Overview

-Communication Definition
+Communications

-Communications means activities and use of materials to provide information to current and prospective enrollees.

-This means that all activities and materials aimed at prospective and current enrollees, including their caregivers and other decision makers associated with a prospective or current enrollee, are "communications".
+- •Activities and use of materials to provide information to current and prospective enrollees. - •This means that all activities and materials aimed at prospective and current enrollees, including their caregivers and other decision makers associated with a prospective or current enrollee, are "communications". - •Communications are to advise of the plan's benefits, not to convince them to enroll into the health plan.